Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Exponential decay

 \section{Exponential decay}

-While the previous section employs the total energy to find the finite time which produces the blow-up result, the total energy in this section is considered to be in exponential decay.
-In particular, we study the global solution $\left(u,v\right)$ of $\left(P\right)$ satisfying (\ref{eq:regu}) and corresponding to $r_{1}=r_{2}=q_{1}=q_{2}=2$ and $p_{1},p_{2}>2$, and find an related-initial data in the stable set together with suitable and necessary assumptions provided by, for example, external functions, for which the solution decays exponentially.
-Like the blow-up phenomenon, this sort of results can be seen as an extension of many previous works from the single wave equation in, for example, \cite{HZ88,Zua90} to the system of equations.
+While the previous section employs the total energy to find the finite time blow-up result, the exponential decay is proved in this section.
+In particular, we study the global solution $\left( u,v\right) $ of $\left( P\right) $ satisfying (\ref{3.71}) with $r_{1}=r_{2}=q_{1}=q_{2}=2$ and $ p_{1},$ $p_{2}>2$.
+Like the blow-up phenomenon, this sort of results can be seen as an extension of many previous works from the single wave equation in, for example, \cite{7,16} to the system of equations.

 Our result here relies on the construction of a Lyapunov functional by performing a suitable modification of the energy.
-To this end, for $\delta>0$, to be chosen later, we define
+To this end, for $\delta >0 $ being chosen later, we define